Jakub Janda

 Jakub Janda ([ˈjakup ˈjanda]; born 27 April 1978) is a Czech politician and former ski jumper.
-In ski jumping he competed from 1996 to 2017, winning the 2005/06 World Cup and 2005/06 Four Hills Tournament (shared with Janne Ahonen), as well as silver and bronze medals at the 2005 World Championships.
+In ski jumping he competed from 1996 to 2017, winning the gold medal in the 2005–06 FIS Ski Jumping World Cup as the 2006 World Champion.
+He also won the 2005/06 Four Hills Tournament (shared with Janne Ahonen), as well as silver and bronze medals at the 2005 World Championships.
 Janda is one of the most successful ski jumpers from the Czech Republic, and is the only Czech World Cup champion to date.

+At the 2017 Czech legislative election, he was elected to the Chamber of Deputies representing the Civic Democratic Party.

 Ski jumping career

 Janda made his World Cup debut in 1996.
 He had his first major success in 2003, finishing in third place in Liberec.
 Janda improved his performance under new Slovenian coach Vasja Bajc in 2004.
 In the 2004–05 season he took several second and third places and one victory in World Cup events.
 He also won a silver and a bronze medal at the 2005 FIS Nordic World Ski Championships in Oberstdorf.

 Janda started the 2005/06 season with World Cup wins in Kuusamo, Lillehammer, Harrachov and Engelberg, and entered the Four Hills Tournament leading the World Cup standings.
 In the opening event in Oberstdorf, Janda finished in third place, with Janne Ahonen in first and Roar Ljøkelsøy in second.
 After winning the second race of the Tournament in Garmisch-Partenkirchen, Janda moved to second place in the standings behind the reigning Tournament champion Ahonen.
 Norway's Lars Bystøl was the unexpected winner in Innsbruck while Janda finished ahead of Ahonen again to move into a two-point lead before the last competition.
 Like in all previous rounds, Janda advanced in last place into the competition to having skis that were too long during Oberstdorf qualifying and could not participate in the next three qualifying rounds as a result.
 The tournament climaxed with a head-to-head knockout duel between Janda and Ahonen.
 Janda won the first round by one point (tied to Ahonen on meters), then increased his lead to three points before the last jump.
 Ahonen beat Janda in the last jump by 141.5 meters to 139 meters and won the Bischofshofen competition by two points.
 The overall standings thus had both jumpers tied for first place, the first ever joint victors in the history of the tournament.
 Norway's Ljøkelsøy finished third.
 Janda was the first Czech winner of the Tournament since Jiří Raška in 1971.

 Janda then experienced a drop of form, leading to poor results at the 2006 Winter Olympics in Turin, finishing 13th in the individual normal hill, 10th in the individual large hill and 9th in the team large hill.